Review by Sarah Williams

 Found footage is often mischaracterized as an easy genre to make, because at-home equipment can be used while still fitting with the themes, but doing it well is another story.
 The webcam aspect is used wonderfully and it really feels like we are about to witness the real event.
 The cameras hidden to catch Jacob are very well utilized to feel like a real investigation, and this vigilante horror plays on real fears perfectly.

 M.O.M.
-(Mothers of Monsters) is now playing in theaters.
+(Mothers of Monsters) is now available on VOD.

 Dedicated to unique and diverse perspectives on cinema!